-Category Usage Attribute name Motivation/Attitudes Items I consider the use of ICT and the Internet beneficial to myself.
-2. By using ICT and the Internet I acquire important information that help me make better decisions.
-3. The use of ICT and the Internet is simple for me.
-4. I am worried about Internet security and manipulation of my personal data.
-5. I am worried about the privacy and confidentiality of my personal data on the Internet.
-6. I avoid the use of e-services due to concerns about the ability to manipulate my personal data.
-Definition and explanation The items indicate user motivation and attitudes related to the use of ICT and the Internet.
+Category Usage Attribute name Motivation/Attitudes Attribute name Items Definition and explanation I consider the use of ICT and the Internet beneficial to myself.
+By using ICT and the Internet I acquire important information that help me make better decisions.
+The use of ICT and the Internet is simple for me.
+I am worried about Internet security and manipulation of my personal data.
+I am worried about the privacy and confidentiality of my personal data on the Internet.
+I avoid the use of e-services due to concerns about the ability to manipulate my personal data.
+The items indicate user motivation and attitudes related to the use of ICT and the Internet.
 The indicator does not cover respondents on-line "experience", but their perceptions.
 Importance and value added This item provides an insight in motivation and attitudes and gives an idea about the general attitude and motivation of the respondents towards ICT and Internet tools and services.
 User perception of the usefulness, ease of use of ICT and the Internet and the perception of security and privacy are one of the key features for the adoption of technology and desire to use.
 The items related to user perception of security and privacy are important under a policy perspective because determining perceptions of respondents leads to creating appropriate approaches and appropriate policies for information security.
 This indicator is important because people's concerns over data privacy and security can strongly influence the development of information society.
 Hence, in order to ensure wide participation in the information society, policy makers need to know whether and how concerned their citizens are when going online.
-Combining indicators of security and privacy with other technically orientated indicators of security and privacy with other teenhearly or entated indicators may also enable more useful insights into security concerns across profiles of users/social groups etc. These items are important because by differentiating this indicator among types of users by demographic, economic, social and cultural characteristics of the respondents, important insights into the profiles of different users and non-users are acquired.
+Combining indicators of security and privacy with other technically orientated indicators may also enable more useful insights into security concerns across profiles of users/social groups etc. These items are important because by differentiating this indicator among types of users by demographic, economic, social and cultural characteristics of the respondents, important insights into the profiles of different users and non-users are acquired.
 Sources of items Adjusted according to EUROSTAT (2014), SIBIS (2003).
-Additional items 1.
-I consider the use of ICT and Internet to be fun.
-2. I consider the use of ICT and the Internet to be frustrating.
-3. I enjoy using ICT and the Internet for private purposes.
-4. I avoid using ICT and the Internet for business and private purposes as much as possible.
-5. I have come across illegal/inappropriate contents while using ICT and the Internet.
-Source: made by the author using icit und inciticit.
+Additional items I consider the use of ICT and Internet to be fun.
+I consider the use of ICT and the Internet to be frustrating.
+I enjoy using ICT and the Internet for private purposes.
+I avoid using ICT and the Internet for business and private purposes as much as possible.
+I have come across illegal/inappropriate contents while using ICT and the Internet.